The Maryland Probate Process

 Following appointment, the personal representative of an estate has significant legal responsibilities.
-For the protection of interested persons and creditors, Maryland law requires that personal representatives be bonded (insured).
+For the protection of interested persons and creditors, Maryland law requires a personal representative to be bonded (insured).

 The personal representative notifies creditors and anyone with a claim against the estate.
-Generally, any person having a claim against the decedent must file the claim with the court within 6 months after the date of the decedent’s death.
+Generally, any person having a claim against the decedent must file the claim with the court within six months after the date of the decedent’s death.
 A claim not presented or filed on or before that date is unenforceable thereafter.
 After identifying all creditors and claims, the personal representative pays all outstanding claims from the assets in the estate.

-Within 20 days of his or her appointment, the personal representative is required to file with the court a list of names and addresses of the beneficiaries named in the Will (legatees) and the decedent’s next-of-kin who would inherit in the absence of a Will (heirs).
-The Register of Wills then mails notice to all interested persons that an estate has been opened, and advises them of their legal rights.
+Within 20 days of appointment, the personal representative is required to file with the court a list of names and addresses of the beneficiaries named in the will (legatees) and the decedent’s next-of-kin who would inherit in the absence of a will (heirs).
+The Register of Wills then mails notice to all interested persons that an estate has been opened and advises them of their legal rights.

-In Maryland, any person having an objection to the probate of the decedent’s Will must file his or her objections with the court within 6 months of the date of appointment of the personal representative.
-By law, an objection not filed within 6 months is time barred.
+In Maryland, any person having an objection to the probate of the decedent’s will must file their objections with the court within six months of the date of appointment of the personal representative.
+By law, an objection not filed within six months is time barred.

-The personal representative must file the decedent’s final income tax returns.
-The personal representative must also file the estate’s income tax returns.
-An estate is a separate legal entity which requires its own tax identification number, and its own set of income tax returns, both Federal and State.
+The personal representative must file the decedent’s final income tax returns, as well as the estate’s income tax returns.
+An estate is a separate legal entity which requires its own tax identification number, and its own set of income tax returns, both federal and state.

 Maryland largely repealed its inheritance tax in 2000.
 Under current law, spouses, children, grandchildren, parents, brothers and sisters, and charities all are entirely exempt from inheritance tax.
 Distributions to more distant relatives (like nieces, nephews, and cousins) and to friends, however, are still subject to a 10% inheritance tax.

-The personal representative must verify under the penalties of perjury that the contents of the account are true to the best of the personal representative’s knowledge, information and belief.
-And the personal representative must serve notice of the filing of the account on each interested person.
+The personal representative must verify under the penalty of perjury that the contents of the account are true to the best of the personal representative’s knowledge, information, and belief.
+The personal representative must serve notice of the filing of the account on each interested person.